Composita/original/README.md

 This repo contains documents and code beloning to the original Composita language.

-The resources can also be found on the original [Composita](https://concurrency.ch/Research/Composita) website.
+The examples can also be found on the original [Composita](https://concurrency.ch/Research/Composita) website.
+The package has been copied directly from the virtual machine found on the same site.

 ## License